anabella-varela/SQL-portfolio/Coderhouse_students/Students.md

 		Tipo,
 		Jornada,
 		Costo,
-		Area,
 		CAST((Costo*0.25) AS DECIMAL (10,3)) AS Porcentaje,
 		CAST((Costo * 1.25) AS DECIMAL(10,3)) AS NuevoCosto
+FROM Asignaturas
-FROM Asignaturas WHERE Jornada = 'Manana'
+WHERE Jornada = 'Manana' AND Area = (
+							SELECT AreaID
+							FROM Area
+							WHERE Nombre LIKE '%Market%' )
 ```
 ![Alt text](image-10.png)